 I like on this cover, that all bases are covered, Birkdale for the golf, Runcorn Bridge, New Brighton, Bidston.
 I looked to find out more about the festival as I wanted to see the artworks and literature they used and what was shown but there doesn’t seem to be that much.
 There are mentions HERE and HERE.
 I will keep looking.

 Look at this cover!
 I have been looking for a copy ever since but it is not this one I have seen.
-I have lots of bases covered so it will be mine one day.

 Summer with Monika, I read years ago and I think there is still a copy in the loft.
 It is weird really how much I associated this exhibition with things in my life from years ago.
 Maybe as Liverpool is near to me or that my family are from there, the places I used to go to or the company I kept.
 I don’t know.